-The EU-funded CROWDTHERMAL project and the COST Action CA18219 ‘Research network for including geothermal technologies into decarbonized heating and cooling grids – Geothermal-DHC’ are co-organising the webinar ‘How to evaluate and take into account public perception in geothermal district heating and cooling projects‘ on 4 July 2022, 15:00 – 16:30 CEST (Brussels time).
-This webinar is part of a series of activities entitled ‘Bringing geothermal heating and cooling networks closer to the people’.
+The EU-funded CROWDTHERMAL project and the COST Action CA18219 ‘Research network for including geothermal technologies into decarbonized heating and cooling grids – Geothermal-DHC’ co-organised the webinar ‘How to evaluate and take into account public perception in geothermal district heating and cooling projects‘ on 4 July 2022, 15:00 – 16:30 CEST (Brussels time).
+This webinar was part of a series of activities entitled ‘Bringing geothermal heating and cooling networks closer to the people’.

 ABOUT THIS EVENT